 Program: Family Residency

-We accept proposals for 1 to 8 weeks from September 2016 through April 2017, and will work with each family to accommodate their specific needs.
-Each Family will be provided with an individual lodge complete with a kitchen, laundry, bathroom, and two bedrooms – one for you and one for your children.
+We accept proposals for 1 to 8 weeks from November 2017 through April 2018, and will work with each family to accommodate their specific needs.
+Each Family will be provided with a private house complete with a kitchen, living room, dining room, bathroom, and three bedrooms.

 Residents will be selected by a review committee composed of the board of directors and professionals in their field.
 Artists will be selected based on the quality of their work, commitment to their practice, and ability to interact positively with the community at large.